mtenenholtz/cpai/docs/formats.md

 </FILE_1>
 ```

-## XML bundle (`--xml`)
+## XML bundle

 Emits a tree and files section.
 Contents are wrapped in CDATA and file metadata is captured as attributes.
+This can be enabled via configuration (e.g., in a profile with `"xmlWrap": true`).

 ```xml
 <cpai version="0.1.0">